Fliegerführer Atlantik: 1943: the living corpse

 In October 1943, cooperation against Convoy SL 138/MKS 28 and MKS 29 failed—one ship was sunk at the cost of U-306 and U-707.
 The naval staff, as usual, blamed the lack of adequate of reconnaissance and combat aircraft to hold off Allied naval air power.
 In mid-November Dönitz moved 26 U-boats into position to intercept the next convoy.
 He placed six more in reserve.
 Three daily flights were ordered to cover them.
-The British learned through ULTRA, on 14 November, that Dönitz intended to use a defence in depth to catch the convoy in three patrol lines.
+The British learned through Ultra, on 14 November, that Dönitz intended to use a defence in depth to catch the convoy in three patrol lines.
 The subsequent Convoy SL 139/MKS 30 defeated the German attacks.
 Night attacks were disrupted by ASR and Leigh Light Wellingtons from No. 179 Squadron RAF.
 Two Junkers Ju 290s from FAGr 5 (Fernaufklärungsgruppe) shadowed the convoy while Fw 200s from KG 40 were involved in bombing the convoy from high altitudes.
 KG 40 committed the He 177 with Hs 293 radio-controlled missiles for the first time.
 The 4,045 grt Marsa, built in 1928, was left burning, but only one of her 50-man crew was killed.
 The freighter Delius was damaged, but that was all the 25-strong He 177 force could accomplish.
 The ships avoided the missiles through rapid manoeuvres and flares.
 25 of the 40 Hs 293s failed upon deployment.

 In December 1943, Fliegerführer Atlantik fought defensive battles against Operation Stonewall, an air and sea operation to interdict German merchant ships and blockade runners.
 The Kriegsmarine sent destroyers to meet and escort them to port under air cover.
 The operation was not immediately successful until 28 December 1943, and the Battle of the Bay of Biscay.
-A single Fw 200 attempted to sink British warships but was unsuccessful.
-The battles proved difficult and the Fw 200s vulnerable.
-November and December saw the loss of valuable crews and aircraft.
+A FW 200 crew attempted to sink British warships but was unsuccessful.
+The battles proved difficult and the Fw 200s vulnerable; November and December saw the loss of valuable crews and aircraft.